 But at the time, most thought that the colonies in Africa, Asia and the Pacific would need many decades, if not centuries, to learn to stand on their feet as independent members of international society.
-They would first have to "modernize" after the fashion of the dominant European or Western states.
-That orientation to the non-Western world reflected the influence of the nineteenth century "standard of civilization".
-The concept referred to the idea that only the civilized, as Europeans understood the term, could belong to the society of states.
+They would first have to 'modernise' after the fashion of the dominant European or Western states.
+That orientation to the non-Western world reflected the influence of the nineteenth-century 'standard of civilisation'.
+The concept referred to the idea that only the civilised, as Europeans understood the term, could belong to the society of states.
 As for the others, they could at least be made aware of the standards by which they were judged, and they could comprehend how they would have to change before they could be admitted to international society.
-Similar ideas were held to apply to societies such as Japan and China that were regarded as "advanced" but as less "civilized" than the Europeans.
-Demonstrating their willingness and ability to conform to Western principles of international relations was essential before any claim to gain entry to international society could be considered.[vi]
+Similar ideas were held to apply to societies such as Japan and China that were regarded as 'advanced' but also less 'civilised' than the Europeans.
+Demonstrating their willingness and ability to conform to Western principles of international relations was essential before any claim to gain entry to international society could be considered.^[M]

-It is worth noting that references to civilization were widespread in international legal discussions of the laws of war in the late nineteenth and early twentieth centuries.[vii]
-In a similar fashion, the idea of civilization was invoked by the prosecutors in the Nuremberg and Tokyo war crimes tribunals.
+It is worth noting that references to civilisation were widespread in international legal discussions of the laws of war in the late nineteenth and early twentieth centuries.^[vii] In a similar fashion, the idea of civilisation was invoked by the prosecutors in the Nuremberg and Tokyo war crimes tribunals.
 But that language is not used so overtly today.
-References to the differences between one's own "civilized" ways and others' "savage" practices attract condemnation.
-That is an indication of significant changes in "post-imperial" international society.
+References to the differences between one's own 'civilised' ways and others' 'savage' practices attract condemnation.
+That is an indication of significant changes in 'post-imperial' international society.
 It was once perfectly legitimate - so the Europeans believed - to use a language that is now a sharp, and embarrassing, reminder of the discredited colonial age.

-Not that all of the sensibilities that informed the standard of civilization have departed the scene.
-Recent literature has discussed the ways in which the human rights culture rests on a new standard of civilization; similar claims have been made with respect to market society and liberal democracy.[viii][8]
-Those discussions stress that international society is far from "post-European" or "post-Western" in terms of its organizing principles and core practices.
-They draw attention to the respects in which international society has yet to ensure cultural justice for non-European peoples, a point that was stressed in Bull's writings on the "revolt against the West" and in Keal's discussion of how the continuing marginalization of indigenous peoples is testimony to the "moral backwardness of international society".[ix]
+Not that all of the sensibilities that informed the standard of civilisation have departed the scene.
+Recent literature has discussed the ways in which the human rights culture rests on a new standard of civilisation; similar claims have been made with respect to market society and liberal democracy.^[viii] Those discussions stress that international society is far from 'post-European' or 'post-Western' in terms of its organising principles and core practices.
+They draw attention to the respects in which international society has yet to ensure cultural justice for non-European peoples, a point that was stressed in Bull's writings on the 'revolt against the West' and in Keal's discussion of how the continuing marginalisation of indigenous peoples is testimony to the 'moral backwardness of international society.^[viii]

-Such explorations demonstrate that the principles of international relations that developed in one civilization - Europe - continue to shape contemporary world politics.
-They suggest that international society has outgrown Europe but it has not exactly outgrown European or Western civilization.
-Its dominance has meant that the most powerful societies have not come under sustained pressure to construct an international society that does justice to different cultures or civilizations.[x]
+Such explorations demonstrate that the principles of international relations that developed in one civilisation - Europe - continue to shape contemporary world politics.
+They suggest that international society has outgrown Europe but it has not exactly outgrown European or Western civilisation.
+Its dominance has meant that the most powerful societies have not come under sustained pressure to construct an international society that does justice to different cultures or civilisations.